IntersectMBO/plutus/language-plutus-core/docs/Builtins.md

 - (2) requires adding another type variable, which can be annoying if you already have several of them (we do)
 - (2) is more expressive: it allows to specify at the type level what built-in functions a term may reference.
 Those can be built-in functions from a certain set (including the empty one) or you can instantiate `fun` with `Text` and get an equivalent of (1)
 - (1) requires adding another kind of errors: the name of a built-in function is not found in a mapping from built-in function names to their meanings during type checking or evaluation (not a big deal in practice)
+- (1) requires to parameterize the parser by a set of names of built-in functions, while in (2) this set is determined from the type of the result

 In general, differences are minor, so either of the approaches is fine.
 Currently we have (1), but we'll probably change it to (2) at some point.